najasplus/retrieve_fasta/README.md

 ### 3. Retrieve fasta from the local databases

 The following command will save the sequence range (as specified by "range" parameter in the input parameters json file) from the local database as a fasta sequence in your working directory.
-The output files will be named like prefix.sample.fa
+The output files will be named like prefix.sample.fa. prefix.fa file contains sequences from all samples with sample name as a fasta header.

 ``` bash
 python3 retrieve_fasta.py sample_input.json